xchen83/techin510_final-grocery_shopping_planning/README.md

 # Technologies & Methodologies
 The application will be designed to assist users in more effectively planning their grocery shopping.
-Several techniques we learnt from the course will be applied:
+Several techniques I learnt from the course will be applied on the following pags:
+1. 🛒 Fresh Food on Walmart.com
-1. Web Crawling from Walmart and Storing the Data into Postgres Database
+    - Web Crawling from Walmart and Storing the Data into Postgres Database
     - To obtain the real time price and foods for users to plan grocery shopping
+    - Using API to crawl the data
+2. 📝 Grocery Planning List
-2. Data Storage with Python
+    - Data Storage with into local SQLite database
     - Incorporating a grocery shopping list for users to keep track of the items
-3. AI Generated Receipe
-    - To provide user a cooking inspiration to avoid food waste
+3. 🍎 Items in Your Fridge
+    - Extended the toggle function from the grocery list to allow users keep track of what items are in their fridge
+4. 🏦 Purchasing Insights
+    - Data visualization using altair to provide purchasing insights for users to save money

 # How to Run
 ## 1. Installing the following